Wayfaring Views

 Electronics Tips

 If you are from the US, T-Mobile offers decent global data with all their plans.
 If not, then get a SIM at the Madrid airport or nearest large town that you transit.
-Protect yourself from data theft when you are on the road by using a VPN (Virtual Private Network).
-You can find out more about VPNs here and get a free 30-day trial here.

 Read More: Read about why, despite my difficulties on the trail, why I went back for another round on the Camino.